 |Cherry Black Tobacco Flavor||Cin, Cina-MMM|

-Now, for those who prefer White Cloud’s flavored varieties, we know the suggested tobacco options won’t work as the best replacements for everyone.
+As of now, White Cloud menthol varieties will still be available for New York vapers, including Menthol, Mint to Be, and Zero K Menthol.
+For those who prefer White Cloud’s flavored varieties, we know the suggested tobacco options won’t work as the best replacements for everyone.
 Some Cin users may migrate to Bora Bora instead of Cherry Black Tobacco, and some Menthol, Mint to Be, and Zero K Menthol users may end up preferring Cherry Black Tobacco or Cavendish Tobacco.